Skip to content

 • Social insurance is payable every 3 months.

-• GESY (National Health System of Cyprus) is typically considered together with social insurance.
+• GESY (National Healthcare System of Cyprus) is typically considered together with social insurance.
 Details of the relevant contributions can be found in this link.
+For self-employed individuals, rate of GESY contributions is 4%.

-• For more detailed information about Cyprus social insurance contributions, check this link.
+• For more detailed information about social insurance contributions in Cyprus, check the social insurance services information brochures directly.

 2. Personal Income Tax

-• If your profits are less than €19.500, you have the option (but not the obligation) to submit a tax return, if you so wish.
+• If your income is less than €19.500, you have the option (but not the obligation) to submit a tax return, if you so wish.

-• You can get your relevant TIC (Taxpayer Identification Code) by registering with the Ministry of Economy.
+• You can get your TIC (Taxpayer Identification Code) by registering with the Tax Department.

-• There are various exceptions/deductions to which you may be entitled to, with regard to income tax.
+• There are various exceptions/deductions to which you may be entitled to, with regards to income tax.

 • You can find the Cyprus income tax rates here.